saudiequity/Abitur/README.md

 # Heriot Watt University Dubai

-▪︎ Dubai Businessman

-▪︎ DBA Thesis about "IT Challenges in Mergers and Acquisitions"
+▪︎ DBA Thesis about "IT Challenges in Mergers and Acquisitions" (Dubai Businessman)

 #  CFA Institute Investment Foundations